-Our Disability Partners form an integral part of your studies here at h&h Accredited Training, our community comprises students and staff, as well as wide network of like-minded businesses that we collaborate with on things such as training, traineeships, work placement and also finding jobs and careers for students who graduate.
+Our Disability Partners form an integral part of your studies here at h&h Accredited Training.
+As you know, our community comprises students and staff, but it also includes a wide network of like-minded businesses that we collaborate with on things such as training, traineeships, work placement and also finding jobs and careers for students who graduate.

-One of these businesses in Eurella Links Community Services in Burwood, NSW, a disability service that does such wonderful things for people living with disabilities.
+One of these businesses is, Eurella Links Community Services in Burwood, NSW, a disability service that does such wonderful things for people living with disabilities.
 We are proud to have them as our disability partners.

 h&h works with Eurella in so many ways that are mutually beneficial and also that help guarantee our graduates workplace and/or employment opportunities after graduation.